estrategiahq/quasar/docs/src/pages/quasar-cli/installation.md

 }
 ```

-The above will allow you to run `$ yarn dev` or `$yarn build` without the need of a globally installed `@quasar/cli`, should you wish to do so.
+The above will allow you to run `$ yarn dev` or `$ yarn build` without the need of a globally installed `@quasar/cli`, should you wish to do so.

-Alternatively, you can even use [npx](https://github.com/zkat/npx) to run quasar commands without the need of a globally installed `@quasar/cli`.
+Alternatively, you can even use [npx](https://github.com/npm/npx) to run quasar commands without the need of a globally installed `@quasar/cli`.

 ```bash
 $ npx quasar dev